garrandall/popular-music-data/tracks/in-the-kitchen-r--kelly.md

-Girl, you're in the kitchen, cooking me a meal Something makes me wanna come in there and get a feel Walk around in your T-shirt, with nothing else on Strutting past, switching that ass, while I'm on the phone, ooh
+Girl, you're in the kitchen, cooking me a meal Something makes me wanna come in there and get a feel Walk around in your T-shirt, with nothing else on Strutting past, switching that ass, while I'm on the phone, oh

 Cutting up tomatoes